telerik/maui-docs/controls/templatedpicker/templated-picker-spinner.md

 # Spinner

 **RadSpinner for .NET MAUI** is a control which allows you to display items in a list.
 It also provides an option to loop through its items.
-RadSpinner control is used for the [DateTime Picker]({%slug datetime-picker-overview%}), [ListPicker]({%slug list-picker-overview%}).
+RadSpinner control is used for the [Date Picker]({%slug date-picker-overview%}), [ListPicker]({%slug list-picker-overview%}).
 Also is could be used inside the [Templated Picker SelectorTemplate]({%slug templated-picker-templates%}).

 ## Configuration